alebairos/xfutebol-app/docs/features/ft_017_action_result_expansion.md

   final bool gameOver;
   final Team? winner;
   final int actionsRemaining;
-  final Team? goalScored;   // NEW - which team scored (null if no goal) final bool turnEnded;     // NEW - whether this action ended the turn
+  final Team? goalScored;    // NEW - which team scored (null if no goal) final bool turnEnded;      // NEW - whether this action ended the turn final bool kickoffReset;   // NEW - whether ball reset to center after goal

   const ActionResult({
     required this.success,